nasa/fmdtools/docs/Development Guide.rst

 - ``/examples``, which are different case study examples, and
 - ``/docs``, which contains documentation.

-There are additionally a few scripts with specific purposes to serve the development process:
+There are additionally a few scripts/config files with specific purposes to serve the development process:

 - ``run_all_tests.py`` which is a script that runs tests defined in `/tests` and `/examples`,
+- ``pyproject.toml`` which defines all python project and build configuration information,
-- ``setup.py``, which is used for building PyPI packages, and
+- ``conf.py`` which defines sphinx documentation settings, and
 - ``MAKE``, which is used to build the sphinx documentation.